robertporeba/RP-IT-ERP/README.md

 ## General info

 The application is designed for small and medium companies.
 It allows you to manage your warehouse, clients, employees as classic ERP application.
-Application is build in Clean Architecture.
+The application is built in Clean Architecture.

 ## Technologies
 - .NET Core 5.0